usds/ditap-curriculum-update/README.md

 ## Context

-The US DOGE Services (USDS) has awarded a contract to audit, modernize, and update the [Digital IT Acquisition Professional Training Program (DITAP)](https://techfarhub.usds.gov/get-started/ditap/).
+The US DOGE Service (USDS) has awarded a contract to audit, modernize, and update the [Digital IT Acquisition Professional Training Program (DITAP)](https://techfarhub.usds.gov/get-started/ditap/).
 [CivicActions](https://civicactions.com/) will lead the project, with support from [TandemGov](https://www.tandemgov.com/) and [Experience Institute (Ei)](https://expinstitute.com/).
 USDS will serve as the Program Owner.

 ## Vision